Recycling at Multi-Family Properties

 Please note: any owner/landlord/property manager of a multi-family site (no matter how many units), has the same option as any other commercial entity in the county to arrange recycling service, either by self-hauling or by hiring a private contractor to bring recyclable materials to the County Transfer Station.
 At our site, commercial recyclables are processed at a rate of $25 per ton, substantially cheaper than the tipping fee for household trash (which is $69-76 per ton).
 There are many local haulers that can perform recycling collection.
 Please call 301-600-2960 for more information or send email to recycle@FrederickCountyMD.gov.

-Maryland Law During the 2012 Regular Session, the Maryland General Assembly enacted a new provision requiring owners/managers of apartment buildings or councils of unit owners of condominiums that contain 10 or more units to provide residents with the opportunity for recycling, on or before October 1, 2014.
+The Maryland General Assembly enacted a provision requiring owners/managers of apartment buildings or councils of unit owners of condominiums that contain 10 or more units to provide residents with the opportunity for recycling.

 Property Owner's Role

 - Providing recycling service to the residents of each building no later than October 1, 2014.